Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Empirical Strategy and Model Specifications

 \subsection{Event Study}

-In our Event Study estimation, we employed time as a running variable and used the treatment date as a threshold \citep{hausman2018regression}.
-In our context, our choice for the threshold is the start of the first shutoff period on Day 75.
-While the ad spend reactivation theoretically serves as an additional discontinuity, we decided to exclude it from our analysis since the reactivation was far more gradual as can be seen in Figure \ref{fig_spend_zoomed}.
-We specifically estimate 2 different specifications for our RDiT: local constant and local linear described by Equations \ref{eq_local_constant} and \ref{eq_local_linear} respectively:
+In our event study estimation, we treat the global ad shutoff as the event of interest and estimate outcome changes in a local window around the shutoff date \citep{hausman2018regression}.
+Our event date is the start of the global shutoff on day 75.
+While ad spend reactivation theoretically serves as an additional event, we excluded it from our analysis since reactivation was gradual (Figure \ref{fig_spend_zoomed}).
+We estimate local constant and local linear specifications:

-where the variables $Y_{ijt}$, $D_{ijt}$, $\alpha_{ij}$, and $\epsilon_{ijt}$ are as they were in Equation~\ref{eq_did}.
-The coefficient $\delta$ represents the same quantity as in Equation \ref{eq_did}.
-We also test for the robustness of this estimation with a Poisson regression in addition to an ordinary least squares regression in Section~\ref{section_results_robustness}.
-Notice, however, that neither of these equations contains time-fixed effects $\tau_t$.
-As time has become our running variable, including time-fixed effects would result in perfect multicollinearity.
-Instead, we opted to include a set of day-of-week fixed effects, denoted by $\omega_t$ to account for weekly cyclicality.
-For Equation \ref{eq_local_linear} specifically, $(t - c)$ simply denotes the difference in days between the current date $t$ and the cutoff of date $c=75$.
-The coefficients $\gamma_1$ and $\gamma_2$ capture the slopes on each side of the discontinuity but are disregarded for this analysis.
+where $Y_{ijt}$ denotes organic, paid, or total installs for app $i$ on OS $j$ at date $t$; $D_{ijt}$ is an indicator equal to one after the shutoff cutoff $c$; $\alpha_{ij}$ are app-OS fixed effects; $\omega_t$ are day-of-week fixed effects; and $\epsilon_{ijt}$ is the error term.
+We log-transform install counts to interpret $\delta$ as an approximate proportional change, which is appropriate given substantial heterogeneity in app scale.
+The coefficient $\delta$ captures the discontinuity in installs at the shutoff.
+Poisson robustness checks appear in the Web Appendix.
+Because time is the running variable, calendar date fixed effects would be collinear with $D_{ijt}$ during the estimation window.
+For Equation \ref{eq_local_linear}, $(t - c)$ is the difference in days between date $t$ and cutoff $c$.
+The slope coefficients $\gamma_1$ and $\gamma_2$ are not the focus of our analysis.